MODULE 2 OF 5 · PRACTICE AND STRATEGY

 NESO and several DNOs are developing digital twin capabilities.
 The LTDS CIM models (described in Module 14) provide the structural foundation: a standardised representation of every network element, its connectivity, and its electrical parameters.
 The digital twin adds live operational data on top of this structural model, creating a dynamic representation that updates continuously as conditions change.

-The 2030 vision is a comprehensive digital twin of the entire GB electricity system from 400 kV transmission to low-voltage distribution.
+The 2030 vision is a whole-system digital twin of the entire GB electricity system from 400 kV transmission to low-voltage distribution.
 This would enable integrated planning across voltage levels, real-time congestion management, and automated response to system events.
-Whether this vision is achievable by 2030 depends entirely on the quality and availability of the underlying data — which is precisely what the seven transformation programmes are designed to deliver.
+Whether this vision is achievable by 2030 depends entirely on the quality and availability of the underlying data, which is precisely what the seven transformation programmes are designed to deliver.

 AI and digital twins are already emerging where data quality is sufficient.
 Section 12.3 assesses whether the 2030 vision - all seven programmes operational, all dependencies resolved - is achievable on the current timelines.